RWTH-E3D/tso/README.md

 # TUBES System Ontology

 ## Uses
-The scope of the TUBES ontology is to explicitly define the topology of interconnected building service system and their components.
+The scope of the TUBES System Ontology is to explicitly define the topology of interconnected building service system and their components.
 As a lightweight ontology it has a strong alignment to other ontologies within the W3C community and aims to provide the means to link information at data level within the AEC industry.

 A persistent URI namespace for the TUBES System Ontology (tso) will be provided by [W3ID](https://w3id.org) at <https://w3id.org/tso>.